Surrogate’s Court Litigation

 To bring a case in Surrogate’s Court to completion, we also guide the client through accounting.

-We work with the client, or the designated personal representative for that client, and proceed with care and diligence at every step to effect the proper distribution of assets.
+We work with the client, or the designated personal representative for that client, and proceed with care and diligence at every step to ensure the proper distribution of assets.